Adversarial Graph Contrastive Learning with Information Regularization: Conclusion

 \subsection{Main Results}

 The comparison results of node classification on all six datasets are summarized in Table \ref{tab:results}.

 Our method \ariel\ outperforms baselines over all datasets except on Cora, with only $0.11\%$ lower in accuracy than MVGRL.
-It can be seen that the state of the art method GCA does not bear significant improvements over previous methods.
-In contrast, \ariel\ can achieve the consistent improvements over GRACE and GCA on all datasets, especially on Amazon-Computers with almost $3\%$ gain.
+It can be seen that the state-of-the-art method GCA does not bear significant improvements over previous methods.
+In contrast, \ariel\ can achieve consistent improvements over GRACE and GCA on all datasets, especially on Amazon-Computers with almost $3\%$ gain.

 Besides, we find MVGRL a solid baseline whose performance is close to or even better than GCA on these datasets.
 It achieves the highest score on Cora and the second-highest on Amazon-Computers and Amazon-Photo.
 However, it does not behave well on CiteSeer, where GCA can effectively increase the score of GRACE.
 To sum up, previous modifications over the grounded frameworks are mostly based on specific knowledge, for example, MVGRL introduces the diffusion matrix to DGI and GCA defines the importance on the edges and features, and they cannot consistently take effect on all datasets.
-However, \ariel\ uses the adversarial attack to automatically construct the high-quality contrastive samples, and achieves more stable performance improvements.
+However, \ariel\ uses the adversarial attack to automatically construct the high-quality contrastive samples and achieves more stable performance improvements.

 Finally, in comparison with the supervised methods, \ariel\ also achieves a clear advantage over all of them.
 Although it would be premature to conclude that \ariel\ is more powerful than these supervised methods since they are usually tested under the specific training-testing split, these results do demonstrate that \ariel\ can indeed generate highly expressive node embeddings for the node classification task, which can achieve comparable performance to the supervised methods.